mariodragun/MS4-Django-Mario-Dragun/readme.md

-- that every link is opening right template
+- That every link is opening right template

-- that user registration is functional
+- That user registration is functional

-- that login is functional
+- That login is functional

-- that quiz is functional
+- That quiz is functional

-- that admin can delete users
+- That admin can delete users

-- that admin can add new or to remove old questions
+- That admin can add new or to remove old questions